ashbake/specsim/README.md

 # specsim
-SNR calculator developed for HISPEC/MODHIS tracking camera and main instrument.
-Can be adapted to other instruments.
-It utilizes PSISIM functions but with the single purpose to simulate signal to noise spectra for spectrographs and their handy dandy tracking camera.
+SNR calculator developed for HISPEC/MODHIS tracking camera and main instrument, but it can be adapted to other instruments.
+It builds on a lot of functions from the PSISIM package.
+The main branch should be runnable after download - it does not include all the latest features and updates, but demonstrates the usage of the code.

 ## Installation
 Clone the repo